MeLlamoPablo/clapp/README.md

 var app = new Clapp.App({
 	name: "Test App",
-	desc: "An app that doesn the thing",
+	desc: "An app that does the thing",
 	prefix: "-testapp",
 	version: "1.0",
 	onReply: function(msg, context) {